Optimal Policy Choices Under Uncertainty: Empirical Bayes

 The theorem shows that with a large number of policies, the empirical Bayes approach approximates the oracle planner well as long as the sequence of consideration sets $V_J$ can be written as a subset of the unit $L^p$ ball for some $p$ strictly greater than 1.
 The empirical Bayes approach approximates the oracle planner well in two different ways: the objective of the empirical Bayes local problem uniformly approaches the true local objective in expectation (result 1), and the local welfare improvement from the empirical Bayes local spending rule approaches the maximal local welfare improvement in expectation (result 2).

 To prove this theorem, I bound the left-hand side of results 1 and 2 above by a function of the mean squared error of the empirical Bayes posterior mean estimates $\widehat{WTP}_j^*$ and $\widehat{G}_j^*$.
-I then derive a finite-sample upper bound on the mean squared error, extending the proof of Theorem 1 in \cite{chen2022empirical} to the multivariate setting with a discrete conditioning variable for the location-scale model.
-The proof of this mean squared error result, available in Supplemental Appendix \ref{app:mse_proof}, may be of independent interest.
+I then derive an upper bound rate for the mean squared error, extending the proof of Theorem 1 in \cite{chen2022empirical} to the multivariate setting for the location-scale model with parametric estimation of location and scale.

-Note that for $p=1$ the upper bound rates go to infinity with $J$, so the theorem does not speak to how well the empirical Bayes approach performs when $p=1$.
-The intuition for why empirical Bayes can perform poorly when $p=1$ is that when $V_J = \mathcal{B}_1$, the optimal local spending rule only spends on the single policy with the largest posterior expected rate of increase in net welfare impact, while the empirical Bayes local spending rule spends on the single policy with the largest empirical Bayes estimated rate of increase in net welfare impact.
-However, empirical Bayes ensures performance guarantees on average across all policies but not for any individual policy \citep[see, for example, Chapter 1.3 of][]{efron2012large}.
+Note that for $p=1$ the upper bound rates go to infinity with $J$, so the theorem does not speak to how well the nonparametric empirical Bayes approach performs when $p=1$.
+The intuition for why nonparametric empirical Bayes can perform poorly when $p=1$ is that when $V_J = \mathcal{B}_1$, the optimal local spending rule only spends on the single policy with the largest posterior expected rate of increase in net welfare impact, while the empirical Bayes local spending rule spends on the single policy with the largest empirical Bayes estimated rate of increase in net welfare impact.
+However, nonparametric empirical Bayes ensures performance guarantees on average across all policies but not necessarily for any individual policy \citep[see, for example, Chapter 1.3 of][]{efron2012large}.